Sea Forest: Mangroves of Taiwan 2023-25

 Special thanks to Professor Sheue, Chiou-Rong and Professor Lin, Hsing-Juh, both from Department of Life Sciences, National Chung Hsing University, Taichung; Professor Hu, Jer-Ming, Director of TAI Herbarium, National Taiwan University, Taipei; artist I-Chen Kuo.

-Archive documentation courtesy of Kew Herbarium and TAI Herbarium.
+Archive documentations courtesy of Kew Herbarium, London and TAI Herbarium, Taipei.